ashish-gehani/Trimmer/benchmarks/README.md

 Running Trimmer on all applications with runbench script
 =======

-1) Build Trimmer on your machine along with the dependencies of the benchmark examples
+1) Build Trimmer on your machine along with the dependencies of the benchmark examples.
+See [build](https://github.com/ashish-gehani/Trimmer/blob/master/README.md) instructuions for more details.

 2) Run `./profiler.sh` to compile the profiler pass.
 This pass is used to generate statistics about the binaries (e.g. number of functions, instructions, memory instructions etc).